mangekyou-labs/hollow-zec-evm/README.md

 # Hollow

-Hollow is a cross-chain swap app built on 1inch Fusion+, enabling seamless swaps across Bitcoin, Zcash (transparent HTLCs), Monad, and Etherlink.
+Hollow is a cross-chain swap app built on 1inch Fusion+, enabling seamless swaps across Bitcoin, Zcash (transparent HTLCs).
 It also integrates NEAR chain signatures via the Shade Agent Framework to execute 1inch cross-chain orders in a fully chain-abstracted manner.

-## Description

-Fusion Unleashed.
-Chains Abstracted.

-Hollow is driven by two core visions:

-1. A Unified Atomic Swap Interface via 1inch Fusion+ Extension

-Hollow extends the 1inch Fusion+ protocol to support a broader set of blockchains.
-For this hackathon, we successfully integrated Bitcoin, Zcash (via transparent HTLCs), Monad, and Etherlink, enabling seamless bidirectional cross-chain swaps between BTC/ZEC and EVM-compatible chains like Monad and Etherlink.
-This proves that Fusion+ can serve as a universal layer for trustless atomic swaps beyond traditional EVM boundaries.

-## How it's made

-🔁 1.
-Atomic Swap Mechanism Using Bitcoin & Zcash HTLCs

-Hollow utilizes Hash Time-Locked Contracts (HTLCs) on Bitcoin and Zcash’s transparent layer to achieve atomicity in cross-chain swaps.
-It leverages the 1inch cross-chain SDK and existing 1inch smart contracts deployed on both EVM chains and UTXO chains (via script-based logic).

 🔹 When the Maker Asset is BTC: